Access the WLS Data

 Download college or 1975 employer characteristics or 1957-1993 female grad's job history.

 Harmonized marriage roster data is available now with children's roster coming soon.

 Please contact us if you notice any problems with the documentation.

 All of the downloadable data files are compressed in ZIP format.
 The order of the variables in the data files is the same as the order of the variables in the codebooks/documentation.
-The "complete" datasets contain the data for all waves, combining the files from 1957-77, 1992 phone and mail, 1994 phone and mail, and 2004-07 phone and mail into one dataset.
+The "complete" datasets contain the data for all waves, combining the files from 1957-77, 1992 phone and mail, 1994 phone and mail, 2004-07 phone and mail, and 2011 in person and mail into one dataset.
 If a variable is not available due to non-interview, it will have the system missing value.
 For all SPSS portable files, variable and value labels are declared, and the refused/not ascertained category is normally defined as missing.
 SAS permanent datasets have variable labels, and most refused/not ascertained values are declared as missing values.
-The STATA datasets contain variable and value labels and a missing declaration for the refused category.
+The Stata datasets contain variable and value labels and a missing declaration for the refused category.
 The variable names are in lower case in Stata; Stata is case sensitive.